Howard High School (Macon, Georgia): Description

 Howard High School in Bibb County School District is located in a racially and socioeconomically diverse community in a "rural fringe" region of middle Georgia, southeast of Atlanta.
 It is a Title I School.
-It serves students in grades 9 through 12, with a total student population of 1,210 students in the 2020-2021 school year, and a student-teacher ratio of 17.26.
+It serves students in grades 9 through 12, with a total student population of 1,210 students in the 2020–2021 school year, and a student-teacher ratio of 17.26.
 Minority enrollment is 81% of the student body (majority Black), which is higher than the Georgia state average of 62% (majority Black).
 All students "are eligible to participate in the Free Lunch and Reduced-Price Lunch Programs under the National School Lunch Act of 1946".

 HHS offers programs and courses in Advanced Placement, work-based learning, English for Speakers of Other Languages, Leadership Enterprise for a Diverse America, and Career and Technology.

 HHS was the only high school in Bibb County in 2011 to make "Adequate Yearly Progress", a designation that determines whether schools meeti standards under the No Child Left Behind Act.
 It relies on "test participation, academic achievement and other indicators, such as the attendance or graduation rates at a school".

 Middle Georgia's "Climate Star Ratings" are based on four measures of school climate that include a combination of hard data and surveys: "surveys of parents, students and teachers; discipline data; substance-abuse data and survey results; and attendance".
 HHS received a rating of 3 stars (out of 4) in 2014.

-According to U.S. News & World Report's 2017 national rankings, "Howard High School in Bibb County earned a silver medal, as No. 55 in Georgia and No. 2,000 in the nation."
-In 2022, "Howard High School was ranked no. 1 in Macon in 2022, with a 83% graduation rate, a 15.9 college readiness score, and an enrollment of 1,210.
-In the overall Georgia ranking, the school ranked no. 137."
+According to U.S. News & World Report's 2017 national rankings, Howard High School in Bibb County earned a silver medal, as No. 55 in Georgia and No. 2,000 in the nation.
+In 2022, Howard High School was ranked no. 1 in Macon in 2022, with an 83% graduation rate, a 15.9 college readiness score, and an enrollment of 1,210.
+In the overall Georgia ranking, the school ranked no. 137.

 Georgia's School Grades report for 2020-2021 presented a performance snapshot of HHS including these points: